AdaCore/learn/courses/intro-to-ada/chapters/privacy.rst

     end My_Types.Ops;

-The declaration above triggers a compilation error.
-The reason is that type :ada:`T` is private.
-Since the visible part of :ada:`My_Types.Child` is also visible outside the child package, Ada cannot allow accessing private information in this part of the specification.
+The declaration above triggers a compilation error, since type :ada:`T` is private.
+Because the visible part of :ada:`My_Types.Child` is also visible outside the child package, Ada cannot allow accessing private information in this part of the specification.